Academic Standards of Progress

 A term grade point average (GPA) of 2.0 shall be used to determine satisfactory academic standing.
 Students who fall below this standard will be subject to institutional intervention strategies.

-A student is notified by the Vice President of Student Affairs of his or her academic warning, academic probation and academic suspension status when his/her term GPA falls below 2.0.
-Under performing students are encouraged to meet with their advisors to develop written strategies to improve their academic performance except when returning from academic suspension where the recommendation is a mandatory requirement.
+A student is notified in writing by the Dean of Student Success of his or her academic warning, academic probation and academic suspension status when their term GPA falls below 2.0.
+Under performing students are encouraged to meet with his or her advisor or an Early Alert Counselor to develop written strategies to improve their academic performance except when returning from academic suspension where the recommendation is a mandatory requirement.

 Students whose term GPA is less than 2.0 after the academic warning will be placed on academic probation for the next term of enrollment.
 Students whose term GPA is 2.0 or higher after the academic warning but have a program GPA less than 2.0 will remain on academic warning.
 Students whose term GPA is 2.0 or higher after the academic warning term and have a program GPA of 2.0 or higher will be removed from academic warning.

-Academic programs with additional academic requirements publish those requirements in the departmental handbook that is provided to students upon enrollment.
+Note: Academic programs with additional academic requirements are published in the departmental handbook that is provided to students upon enrollment.

 Students whose term GPA is less than 2.0 after academic probation will be placed on academic suspension.
 Students whose term GPA is 2.0 or higher after the academic probation term but have a program GPA less than 2.0 will remain on academic probation.
 Students whose term GPA is 2.0 or higher after academic probation and have a program GPA of 2.0 or higher will be removed from academic probation.